Record Loans & Loan Payments in Your Bookkeeping (Including Shopify Capital Loans)

 If your Shopify Capital loan straddles multiple years, determine what the ending balance should be as of December 31st, and post this same entry as above to record what interest expense you have paid for the year.

 Hopefully you have learned how to record loans and loan payments in QuickBooks Online.
 While it may not be difficult, there are a few special steps that need to be taken to ensure accurate bookkeeping records.
+It may not seem important at the time, but come tax time you will be glad you recorded everything correctly from the beginning.
 Any questions?
 Watch the video version of this tutorial and leave your question in the comments.
+I tend to answer almost every question asked of me on my YouTube channel.

 I’ve gotten some questions about how to handle a little quirk that happens when you use instant transfer to move money from PayPal to your checking account.
 While instant transfer allows you to move money the same day, there is a fee for this service.
 That means the amount you’re transferring out of PayPal won’t